How much is Jobseeker’s Allowance: All About JSA

 If you earn more in a week than you’d get paid in JSA, or work 16 hours or more, then your JSA claim will finish.

 For more information about job schemes – including voluntary schemes – see our Government Employment Schemes article.
+Before we go, here are some other useful tools to help you navigate the world of JSA:

 - Use the Turn2Us calculator to work out what benefits and grants you're entitled to, or call their helpline on 0808 802 2000